abhishek-archlinux/AnimeWatch/README.md

 AnimeWatch-PyQt5 from version number 2.8.0-0 onwards can be installed on ubuntu (16.04 or higher) or any other distro which does not package qt5-webengine.
 In case qt5-webengine is not packaged in the distro, it will use qtwebkit in fallback mode.

-###Dependencies installation in Ubuntu 16.04
+**Dependencies installation in Ubuntu 16.04**

-sudo apt-get install python3 python3-pyqt5 python3-pycurl python3-urllib3 python3-pil python3-bs4 python3-lxml python3-psutil python3-taglib curl wget libnotify-bin mpv mplayer ffmpegthumbnailer sqlite3 python3-libtorrent livestreamer python3-livestreamer youtube-dl python3-dbus.mainloop.pyqt5 python3-pyqt5.qtwebkit python3-dbus
+sudo apt-get install python3 python3-pyqt5 python3-pycurl python3-urllib3 python3-pil python3-bs4 python3-lxml python3-psutil python3-taglib curl wget libnotify-bin mpv mplayer ffmpegthumbnailer sqlite3 python3-libtorrent python3-livestreamer youtube-dl python3-dbus.mainloop.pyqt5 python3-pyqt5.qtwebkit python3-dbus

-###Once Dependencies are installed Download the Appropriate folder (AnimeWatch-PyQt5 or AnimeWatch-PyQt4-Stable) containing 'install.py' file.
-Open Terminal in the directory and use following command:
+**Once Dependencies are installed Download the Appropriate folder (AnimeWatch-PyQt5 or AnimeWatch-PyQt4-Stable) containing 'install.py' file.
+Open Terminal in the directory and use following command:**

-###In Arch:
+**In Arch:**

 python install.py

-###In Ubuntu 14.04:
+**In Ubuntu 14.04,16.04:**

 python3 install.py